ARPA-SIMC/PRAGA/how_to_install_driver_mysql_Qt6_WIN64.md

 - CMake (in Developer and Designer Tools)
 - Ninja (in Developer and Designer Tools)

-2) Download MariaDB connector for WIN64:
+2) Download MariaDB C connector for WIN64: https://mariadb.com/downloads/connectors/
-https://mariadb.com/downloads/connectors/

 3) Check the path of these files (the path will be used in steps 6 and 7):